NoobSupreme1one/Omnigen/PRODUCT_REQUIREMENTS.md

 ## 1. Overview

-The "Online Course Generator" is a new feature within Unstack that allows users to create comprehensive online courses from a simple prompt.
+The "Online Course Generator" is a new feature within Omnigen that allows users to create comprehensive online courses from a simple prompt.
 For each chapter (or module), the feature will generate a blog article, a featured image, and a lesson plan.
 The lesson plan will include a script and text-to-speech audio, and will be exportable as a Google Slides presentation.

 ## 2. Problem Statement

 Creating online courses is a time-consuming process that involves content creation, visual design, and lesson planning.
-Unstack can streamline this process by automating the generation of these materials, allowing creators to focus on delivering high-quality educational content.
+Omnigen can streamline this process by automating the generation of these materials, allowing creators to focus on delivering high-quality educational content.

 ## 3. Goals

 - To provide users with a powerful tool for creating online courses.
 - To reduce the time and effort required to create online course materials.
-- To enhance the value of Unstack by adding a new, in-demand feature.
+- To enhance the value of Omnigen by adding a new, in-demand feature.

 ## 4. User Personas